owulveryck/blog/content/post/onnx-go-in-april-2019.md

 You can load the the MNIST pre-trained model and play with it!

 **Warning** Just a couple of warning.
-It can hang a tab of your browser and even all the browser.
+It can hang a tab of your browser (and maybe all the browser).
 I don't think it works on a mobile.
 For more information on the wiring that makes this work with WASM etc., please refer to this [post](/2018/06/11/recurrent-neural-network-serverless-with-webassembly-and-s3.html).

 ---